 EB-2 Interview Complete Guide

-The EB-2 classification is the second preference level of employment-based green cards for foreign nationals with exceptional ability or advanced degrees.
-You will learn everything about the EB-2 green card interview on this page.
-To begin with, you must remember that the EB-2 program has three subdivisions, all of which may require interviews, namely:
+The EB-2 visa classification is the second preference level of employment-based green cards for foreign nationals with exceptional ability or advanced degrees.
+The EB-2 program has three subdivisions, all of which may require an interview to verify your personal information and eligibility, confirm your intent, and protect against fraud.
+Foreign nationals who may be required to have an interview include:

 How to Prepare for EB-2 Green Card Interview

-You and each derivative beneficiary of the visa application must schedule and complete a medical examination and any required vaccinations to determine your admissibility into the United States based on your health.
+You and each dependent family member of the visa application must schedule and complete a medical examination and any required vaccinations to determine your admissibility into the United States based on your health.
 An authorized physician must conduct the examination.

-You will need to be sure that you have all the required documents that correspond with the answers you’ve entered into your petition and every other form you have submitted.
+You will need to ensure you have all the required documents that correspond with the answers you’ve entered into your petition and every other form you have submitted.
 Also, if you’ve changed your address since you began the process or changed your marital status, you must notify the immigration office.

 EB-2 Interview Checklist